 But which ones should you start with?

-Best Beginner Chicken Breeds
+Best Backyard Chicken Breeds for Beginners

 Whatever their name, these chickens have two things in common.
 They are crossed between two heritage breeds and you can tell by their coloring as chicks whether they are chicks or dudes.
 The other thing that sets these hens apart is they lay a lot of eggs!
 Nearly one every day of the year!